markmfredrickson/optmatch/README.md

 had from CRAN: [OS X](http://cran.r-project.org/bin/macosx/tools/), [Windows](http://cran.r-project.org/bin/windows/Rtools/).

-We recommend using `dev_mode` from the `devtools` package to install the development branch so that you can keep the current CRAN version as the primary package.
+We recommend using `dev_mode` from the `devtools` package to install in-development version of the package so that you can keep the current CRAN version as the primary package.
 Activating `dev_mode` creates a secondary library of packages which can only be accessed while in `dev_mode`.
 Packages normally installed can still be used, but if different versions are installed normally and in `dev_mode`, the `dev_mode` version takes precedent if in `dev_mode`.

 Install and load the `devtools` package: